Elao/ElaoFormTranslationBundle/README.md

 }
 ```

-Now tell composer to download the bundle by running the command:
+Now download the bundle by running the command:

 ``` bash
 $ php composer.phar update elao/form-translation-bundle